serpient/realtime-chat-service/README.md

 Application is deployed and can be played with here: [https://realtime-chat-service.herokuapp.com/](https://realtime-chat-service.herokuapp.com/).

-The project utilities github actions to handle running tests with each commit.
+The project uses github actions to handle running tests with each commit.
 Heroku handles the automatic deployment.

 ## Technical Stack